mwillsey/mwillsey.com/content/papers/2020-03-01-pldi-szalinski/index.md

 obfuscate high-level structure.

-This paper proposes a second decompilation stage to robustly “shrink” unstructured CSG expressions into moreeditable programs with map and fold operators.
+This paper proposes a second decompilation stage to robustly “shrink” unstructured CSG expressions into more editable programs with map and fold operators.
 We present Szalinski, a tool that uses Equality Saturation with semantics-preserving CAD rewrites to efficiently search for